 - A supportive employer.
 If your child is thinking about an apprenticeship and is aged 16 or 17 then the employer should always be willing to meet you as well.
 Ask the training provider about the employer.
 How many apprentices has the employer recruited?
 Have the apprentices stayed with the company?
 What opportunities are there for progression or further study?

 - A committed training provider.
 Again, don’t be afraid to ask questions.
 What are the provider’s success rates for the course?
 Can you meet some of the trainers?

 - A dedicated apprentice.
 An apprenticeship isn’t easy.
 It means juggling work, study and other commitments and there are bound to be challenges.
 But, with support from family, colleagues and the training provider, after only a few months, many apprentices have a level of responsibility that they couldn’t have dreamed of at school.

-Most Damar apprentices earn above the current minimum apprentice wage of £3.50ph (as of June 2017).
+Most Damar apprentices earn above the current minimum apprentice wage of £3.70ph (as of April 2018).
 But it’s not all about the money - also consider the progression opportunities and the experience that your son or daughter will receive.